 For many towns and villages, the arrival of the railway brought change.
 The tiny Shropshire settlements of Aldon, Newton, Halford, Stokesay and Whettleton would grow with the railway to become one town – Newton Township.

-Eventually, the new town would take on another identity, that of the newly opened Hotel at its centre – The Craven Arms Hotel (named after the owner of Stokesay Castle, Lord Craven) – and Craven Arms was born.
+Eventually, the new town would take on another identity, that of the coaching inn, The Craven Arms Hotel (named after the owner of Stokesay Castle, Lord Craven).
+Built in 1803 to support the stage coach trade, the inn would give its name to the town – and Craven Arms would be born.

 The railway came and mostly went.
 The station survived the Beaching cuts of the early 1960s, but the town’s days as a major railway junction had long gone – now just a stop on the Cardiff to Manchester Line and a junction for the single-track Heart of Wales line.